 Plaintiff is a former EES employee claiming alleged gender discrimination and retaliatory practices.
 The parties are engaged in discovery.
 (Lawyer: B. Vote (Corporate), M. Smith; Clients: EES)

-FK.
-Various California Litigation Matters.
+K. California Litigation Matters.

 1. California PUC Subpoena.

 We have received a subpoena (along with EPMI & Portland General Electric) from the California Public Utilities Commission seeking information regarding wholesale price spikes in the California market during the summer of 2000.
 The Subpoena is part of an investigation by the California PUC regarding the operation of the wholesale and retail electric markets in California.
 We have responded with certain non-proprietary information, and provided certain other data in a subsequent response.
 (Lawyers: V. Sharp, M. Smith: Client: EES; Outside Counsel: G. Fergus of Brobeck, Phleger & Harrison; M. Day of Gooden, MacBride, Squeri, Ritchie & Day)